+We parameterize our model in line with U.S. data.
 Childcare subsidies in our model mimic the main U.S. subsidy program (CCDF).
 Childcare services are subsidized at a given rate, and are means-tested.
 Hence, two parameters govern subsidization; one of them control the level of subsidies given eligibility, and the other controls the eligibility into the program.
+In the benchmark economy, households with children whose incomes are less than one-fifth of the mean household income receive a 75% subsidy.
+Besides a host of aggregate and cross-sectional facts that we use to discipline our quantitative exercise, our framework is also consistent with the rise in female labor-force participation by skill and the wage-gender gap by age (which we do not explicitly target).
+Most importantly, we find that the model endogenously implies a value for the elasticity of female labor-force participation with respect to the cost of childcare that falls within the range of available estimates.

 Our policy exercises involve changes in each of these parameters at a time, and in both of them simultaneously.
-Subsidies beyond current levels are financed via an additional, proportional income tax on all households.
+To achieve revenue neutrality, subsidies beyond current levels are financed via an additional, proportional income tax on all households.
 In this context, changes in the structure of childcare subsidies lead in equilibrium to changes in participation rates, aggregate labor supply and the aggregate tax burden.
-Given their cost and indirect equilibrium effects, they can have significant welfare consequences.

-We find that an expansion of current subsidy arrangements can have substantial effects on observables such as participation rates and hours worked across steady state equilibria.
-When there are no eligibility requirements (i.e. all households with children qualify for subsidies), subsidizing childcare services at a 50% rate leads to an increase in the participation rate of married females of about 5.8%, and to an increase in aggregate hours of about 0.9%.
-If instead there are no eligibility requirements and childcare is fully subsidized, participation rates increase by 10.1% and aggregate hours by about 1% across steady states.
-However, subsidies lead to a large reallocation of hours worked from males to females; when there are no eligibility requirements and childcare is fully subsidized, hours worked by males drop by 1.7%.
-Output changes, as a result, are relatively small.
+We find that an expansion of current subsidy arrangements have rather substantial effects on labor force participation rates and hours worked across steady state equilibria.
+When childcare subsidies are universal (i.e. all households with children qualify for subsidies), subsidizing childcare services at a 50% rate leads to an increase in the participation rate of married females of about 5.8%, and to an increase in aggregate hours of about 0.9%.
+If subsidies are universal and childcare is fully subsidized, participation rates increase by 10.1% and aggregate hours by about 1% across steady states.
+The effects on married female labor force participation are much higher for less educated females.
+A universal 100% subsidy on child care increases the labor force participation of married females with less than high school (high school) education by 32.3% (17.6%).
+As married females, especially ones with less education, work more, the gender gap declines.
+A universal 100% subsidy generates a 6.3% lower gender wage gap by age 55 for women with high school education.